bkconrad/wasabi/README.md

 The main advantages of using Wasabi are:

- - All data is transferred as binary rather than JSON
+ - All data is tightly packed as binary rather than JSON, with user-specified precision.
  - You only need to write a single short function per class to start replicating
  - Replicated object lifetimes can be managed based on a "scope" callback which may be set for each client (or not at all)
- - <del>Remote RPC invocation works almost exactly like local function calls</del> (not quite yet...)
+ - Remote RPC invocation works exactly like local function calls
  - Prototypal inheritance of is fully supported out-of-the-box
+ - You can get started without much boilerplate, then define additional functions to increase performance when you become production-ready

 # Usage

-The following is a simple overview with minimal code.
-You can see a functional demo project at https://github.com/kaen/wsb_simple

 For further reading, make sure to look at the [API Docs on GitHub](http://kaen.github.io/wasabi/doc/) or build your own locally with `jake doc`.

 ## Simple Replication